karatelabs/karate/README.md

 ```

 This comes in useful in some cases - and avoids needing to use the [`set`](#set) keyword or [JavaScript functions](#javascript-functions) to manipulate JSON.
 So you get the best of both worlds: the elegance of JSON to express complex nested data - while at the same time being able to dynamically plug values (that could even be other JSON or XML 'trees') into a 'template'.

+Note that embedded expressions will be evaluated even when you [`read()` from a JSON or XML file](#reading-files).
+This is super-useful for re-use and data-driven tests.

 A few special built-in variables such as `$` (which is a [reference to the JSON root](#referring-to-self)) - can be mixed into JSON embedded expressions.